Finding Your Field: A Guide to Discovering Your Career Path (Without Taking Another Quiz)

 The Problem with Traditional Career Advice

 Think about it like trying to navigate a city with only a compass but no map.
-Sure, knowing which direction is north is helpful, but you need much more information to actually reach your destination.
-Similarly, following your passion without considering other crucial factors like market demand, required skills, and lifestyle fit is like trying to build a house with only a hammer.
+Sure, knowing which direction is north is helpful.
+But you need much more information to actually reach your destination.
+Following your passion without considering other crucial factors like market demand, required skills, and lifestyle fit?
+That’s like trying to build a house with only a hammer.

 Understanding Your Career DNA